 Becky Allmeroth, P.E., was named chief safety and operations officer in January 2019.
-She became the state maintenance engineer in June 2015, following six years as maintenance and traffic operations engineer in the St. Louis District.
-A 27-year MoDOT veteran, she started her career as a highway designer in Willow Springs.
-In 1996, she moved to the St. Louis District where she worked in planning, federal aid and traffic.
+She became the state maintenance engineer in June 2015, following six years as district maintenance engineer in the St. Louis District.
+A 28-year MoDOT veteran. she started her career as a highway designer in Willow Springs.
+In 1996, she moved to the St. Louis District where she also worked in planning and traffic.

+Lester Woods

+Chief Administrative

-Lester WoodsChief Administrative Officer
+Officer

 Lester Woods has served as Interim Chief Administrative Officer since July 2019 and was permanently appointed to the position in April 2020.
-He previously served nearly 18 years as external civil rights director after a short stint in human relations at the University of Missouri.
+He previously served nearly 18 years as external civil rights director.
+Before joining MoDOT, he worked in human relations at the University of Missouri.